TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### Introduction

 The Enumerable module is a set of methods which can be included in Ruby classes (like Array and Hash).
 You can even include it in your own classes, which will be covered later on.
 These methods are handy for looping through iterable objects in a collection (most commonly arrays, hashes, and ranges).
 They provide easy ways to perform common actions, and are among the most important tools for Rubyists.
 Some enumerable methods can be used on hashes just as on arrays, while others are implemented differently depending on the type of collection used.

+There is a lot here, but these are built-in to make your life easier.
+We will run you through the ones that you will most commonly use.
+This certainly is not an exhaustive list.
+At the end of this lesson is a link for you to find out more about other methods beyond what we go through here.

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*